friend0/platform-stack/README.md

 Stack is a generalized CLI for seamless test, development, and debugging across environments.
-Currently for local development only, stack has the potential to minimize dev/prod deltas, and to give developers a powerful set of tools that make them more productive.
+Currently for local development only, stack has the potential to minimize dev/prod deltas, and to give developers a powerful set of tools for developing and maintaining services.

-Please note that when running stack commands stack searches for project configuration in your current working directory.
-Stack uses these configurations to locate containers, manifests, etc.

-## Getting Started
+## 🚀 Getting Started

-### Install
+### Installation

 Option 1: Install `jq` with `brew install jq`, then run the install script `install.sh` You will need to export a github personal access token as GIT_TOKEN `export GIT_TOKEN=<GENERATED_TOKEN_HERE>` [see here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).